thoughtspot/thoughtspot.github.io/_appliance/vmware/vmware-setup.md

 5. Save your changes.
 6. Repeat steps 1-5 to create more hard disks.
 ThoughtSpot requires 3 hard disks for most environments.
 If you expect your user data capacity for each VM to be 100 GB or less, you may not need three 2TB disks.
 Refer to [Supported configurations]({{ site.baseurl }}/appliance/vmware/vmware-intro.html#supported-configurations) for more information.
-7. Power on the VM.
+7. Power on the VM
 8. After the VM is online, run the following command to prepare the HDFS disks:

     ```